eding42/pycpu/README.md

 ### Operating Systems

-* Linux (Ubuntu/Debian, may work on other distros)
+* Linux (Ubuntu/Debian, should work on other distros with a little work)
 * Windows 10 (WORK IN PROGRESS)
-* ChromeOS Linux Sandbox Support is currently broken - will not work.
+* ChromeOS - CPU Frequency broken, be sure you have all dependencies properly installed, as the Sandboxed linux present on Chromebooks lacks many key packages, like `build-essentials` for example.

 ### CPUs
-**Please note that while the module itself supports 32-bit and 64-bit architectures, the author only has access to a 64-bit test system.**
+**Please note that while the original module itself supports 32-bit and 64-bit architectures, only 64 bit has been tested and developed.**

 * AMD Ryzen 3/5/7 - Summit Ridge, Pinnacla Ridge, Raven Ridge, and Bristol Ridge CPUs
 * AMD Bulldozer/Excavator - Probably works as well.